Triumvirat: Beginnings (1969–1972)

 The group was formed in 1969 in Cologne, Germany.
 They became known by playing chart hits in local clubs around town.
-Heavily influenced by the musical style of The Nice and Emerson, Lake and Palmer, they incorporated some of these bands' songs into their repertoire, like Rondo and Hoedown.
+Heavily influenced by the musical style of The Nice and Emerson, Lake and Palmer, they incorporated some of these bands' songs into their repertoire, like Rondo (The Nice) and Hoedown (ELP).
 They eventually abandoned cover versions and started composing their own music, still with a strong Keith Emerson influence for keyboard sounds that is most evident in the prominent use of the Hammond organ.
 At the height of their glory, the band was often called a clone of ELP by the specialized press, not only because of the similarity of their music and the sound of their keyboards, but also because of keyboardist Fritz's virtuosity and classical training.

 First recordings (1972–1975)

-In 1972, the trio sent a demo to the local record company EMI Group, with which they signed their first recording contract.
+In 1972, the trio sent a demo to the EMI Group, and signed their first recording contract.
 The group then produced their first album, Mediterranean Tales in 1972, consisting of two full-side suites.
-Just before entering the studio, bassist Frangenberg had left the band, to be replaced by Hans-Georg Pape to handle bass duties as well as vocals, with notable exceptions on the song Eleven Kids, sung by Fritz, who also delivers two verses in the song Broken Mirror.
+Just before entering the studio, bassist Frangenberg had left the band, to be replaced by Hans-Georg Pape to handle bass duties as well as vocals, with notable exceptions on the song "Eleven Kids", sung by Fritz, who also delivers two verses in the song "Broken Mirror".

+Bassist-singer Pape left the band to get married.
+He was replaced by Helmut Köllen, a young guitarist-bassist-singer and Fritz's cousin.
+Köllen was already working with the band as a sound technician.